SamuelBlum/Options-Trading-Stocks/README.md

 ## Architecture

 - `pynance.py` is the backend webscraping script that searches scottrade for undervalued options.
 This script will be deployed to the cloud.
-- `app` folder contains the front end of the app
+- `app` folder contains the client
 - `aws_routines.py` will be the communication between the cloud instance of the backend, and the client

 ## Finding Undervalued Call Options